About

 Ev Ehrlich, author of Grant Speaks and Big Government

-I’ve published four books and I run everything I write by Howard Mittelmark.
+I’ve published six books and I run everything I write by Howard Mittelmark.
 He will find what I missed and fix it–and he’ll do it without crushing my confidence.
 Finding someone who will do the former is great, but someone who can do both is a godsend.
-Editors are buying less, magazine and newspaper space has shrunk, and competition is fierce.
-In this market you want to make sure that anything you submit for publication is perfect.

-Stacy Horn, author of Waiting For My Cats To Die, The Restless Sleep, Unbelievable, and Cyberville
+Stacy Horn, author of Damnation Island, Imperfect Harmony, Waiting For My Cats To Die, The Restless Sleep, Unbelievable, and Cyberville

 For me, the jump from food and travel journalism to thriller writing was not effortless.
 The first draft of my first novel had many strengths, but the book felt stodgy and overwritten.
 Howard cut about 20,000 words from an almost 140,000 word text.
 His edit pulled the story’s skeleton forward out of the murk, but it was also effectively a textbook in How to Write a Novel.
 Howard taught me about my tendency toward self-indulgence, my compulsion to overpack a story with numbing detail, and about the myriad little redundancies and lazy constructions which choked the narrative flow.
 My second draft was a lot stronger, and the third better still.
 By my second book, all of his lessons had taken root; I’m now on my third, and everything Howard has taught me has become completely engrained.
 I remain eternally grateful for his help, and for his example.